Hashgard Price Reaches $0.0000 on Exchanges (GARD)

-Hashgard (CURRENCY:GARD) traded up 3.2% against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on December 29th.
-Hashgard has a total market capitalization of $1.73 million and approximately $737,321.00 worth of Hashgard was traded on exchanges in the last 24 hours.
-During the last seven days, Hashgard has traded 2.7% lower against the U.S. dollar.
-One Hashgard token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges including IDEX, Hotbit and Gate.io.
+Hashgard (CURRENCY:GARD) traded 4.5% higher against the US dollar during the twenty-four hour period ending at 7:00 AM E.T. on January 2nd.
+In the last week, Hashgard has traded 1.4% lower against the US dollar.
+Hashgard has a market capitalization of $1.70 million and $719,922.00 worth of Hashgard was traded on exchanges in the last 24 hours.
+One Hashgard token can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges including Hotbit, Gate.io and IDEX.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.

 Hashgard’s total supply is 100,000,000,000 tokens and its circulating supply is 66,165,991,224 tokens.
+The official website for Hashgard is www.hashgard.io.
+Hashgard’s official message board is medium.com/@hashgard.
+The Reddit community for Hashgard is /r/Hashgard/.
 Hashgard’s official Twitter account is @Hashgard_off and its Facebook page is accessible here.
-Hashgard’s official website is www.hashgard.io.
-The Reddit community for Hashgard is /r/Hashgard/.
-Hashgard’s official message board is medium.com/@hashgard.

 According to CryptoCompare, “Hashgard Foundation Ltd., is a non-profit organization registered in Singapore that dedicated to promote the development of blockchain technology to the world.
 In 2018, Hashgard Foundation established the open source public blockchain project Hashgard, as the underlying platform for future digital financial innovation and organizational collaboration, supporting users to conduct research and application development based on this platform, and promote the ecological development of public blockchains.”